metwork-framework/mfdata/doc/mfdata_create_plugins.md

 For more details about each configurable fields, check the documentation in the `mfdata/{PLUGIN_NAME}/config.ini` file.

 ### The `default` template
-The `default` template allows you to define a custom behaviour by overriding the :doc:`../api_acquisition` class.
+The `default` template allows you to define a custom behaviour by overriding the   :py:class:`AcquisitionStep <acquisition.step.AcquisitionStep>` class.

 Doing so will allow you to define a custom processing method for your data. **Use this if you want to edit** `main.py` **to create a custom pre-processing method which is not based on any existing template**.